-The topic of the State Bowl problem will be Enhancing Human Potential.
+The topic of the State Bowl problem will be Living in Poverty.

 Sealed packages containing copies of the state bowl future scene will be distributed at the state bowl.
 Each team will be assigned a location for completing their booklet.
-Coaches or designated adults may assist participants in finding rooms.
-The problem Enhancing Human Potential solving session begins when students are directed to open their sealed packages; reading of the future scene is included in the two-hour time limit placed on the booklet competition at Future Problem Solving state bowls.
-Each team must turn in their completed booklets to a designated official no later than three minutes after the call to stop writing is announced.
+Coaches or designated adults may assist participants in finding rooms and are then required to leave the competition area.
+The problem solving session begins when students are directed to open their sealed packages; reading of the future scene is included in the two-hour time limit placed on the booklet competition at Future Problem Solving state bowls.
+Teams must turn in their completed booklets to a designated official no later than three minutes after the call to stop writing is announced.

-No written materials relating to the state bowl topic Enhancing Human Potential or the Future Problem Solving process may be used by students during the competitive session.
+No written materials relating to the state bowl topic Living in Poverty or the Future Problem Solving process may be used by students during the competitive session.
 All reference materials, except dictionaries and thesauruses, are also prohibited.